Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Background dynamics

 where $\lambda_l = V_{\mathcal{F}_l}/V_D$ is the volume fraction of the subregion $\mathcal{F}_l$ such that $\sum_l \lambda_l = 1$ and $\langle f\rangle_{\mathcal{F}_l}$ is the average of $f$ on the subregion $\mathcal{F}_l$.
 The above equation governs the averages of scalar quantities $\rho$, $ R$ and $H_D$.
 But $Q_D$, due to the presence of $\langle\theta\rangle_D^2$ term, does not follow the above equation.
 Instead, the equation for $Q_D$ is

 where $Q_l$ and $H_l$ are defined in the subregion $\mathcal{F}_l$ in the same way as $Q_D$ and $H_D$ are defined in the domain $D$ \cite{Weigand_et_al}.

-We can also define scale parameter $a_l$ for the individual subregions in the same way as $a_D$ has been prescribed for the domain $D$.
+We can also define scale factor $a_l$ for the individual subregions in the same way as $a_D$ has been prescribed for the domain $D$.
 Since, the domain $D$ comprises the different subregions $\mathcal{F}_l$ and all these subregions are disjoint, therefore $V_D = \sum_l V_{\mathcal{F}_l}$, which results in $ a_D^3 = \sum_l a_l^3$.
 Twice differentiating this relation with respect to foliation time gives us,

 Within the context of the above framework, we consider a two-partitioned model.
-In our model, the domain $D$, through which GWs propagate from the source to the observer, is an ensemble of two types of disjoint FLRW regions \cite{Wiltshire_2007}.
-These are - (i) the overdense region described by an FLRW region which can be assumed to be spatially flat, and (ii) the underdense region, which is an empty FLRW region which is assumed to have zero density and negative spatial curvature.
+In our model, the domain $D$, through which GWs propagate from the source to the observer, is an ensemble of two types of disjoint FLRW regions \cite{R_s_nen_2006}.
+These are - (i) the overdense region described by an FLRW region which can be assumed to be spatially flat, and (ii) the underdense region, which is a nearly empty FLRW region which is assumed to have a small density (compared to the overdense region) and negative spatial curvature.
 We consider the overdense region to have viscous nature in our present work to study the effect of viscosity on the GW amplitude.
 Therefore for our two-partitioned model, (\autoref{eq:QD_sum}) effectively becomes,

 where $\lambda_o$ denotes the volume fraction of the overdense region.
 Now, (\autoref{eq:condition}) couples the time evolution of the backreaction term $Q_D$ with the time evolution of the averaged 3-Ricci scalar curvature.
-Therefore, we can choose the curvatures of our individual sub-regions in such a way that the $Q_l$ term for these sub-regions becomes effectively zero \cite{Weigand_et_al, Wiltshire_2007}, i.e., $\mathcal{Q}_o = 0$ and $\mathcal{Q}_u = 0$.
+Therefore, we can choose the curvatures of our individual sub-regions in such a way that the $Q_l$ term for these sub-regions becomes effectively zero \cite{Weigand_et_al}, i.e., $\mathcal{Q}_o = 0$ and $\mathcal{Q}_u = 0$.
 This has been done by taking the curvature of our overdense region to be zero, i.e., our overdense region is flat.
 On the other hand, we have assumed our underdense region to have Friedmann-like $a_u^{-2}$ constant curvature term.
 These assumptions along with (\autoref{eq:condition}) results in, $\mathcal{Q}_o = 0$ and $\mathcal{Q}_u = 0$.
-This stipulation to FLRW is an approximate assumption governing our toy model (in the more general case, the sub-domains may not necessarily be FLRW regions).
+This stipulation to FLRW is an approximate assumption governing our model (in the more general case, the sub-domains may not necessarily be FLRW regions).
 From (\autoref{eq:QDsum2}), it can be seen that control over global backreaction can be achieved only if the individual backreaction terms are not set to zero.